Capital Gains Tax (CGT) reliefs

 • child of a deceased child

-• niece or nephew who has worked full time in the business or farm for at least five years
+• niece or nephew who has worked full time in the business or farm for at least five years up to the date of the disposal

 • foster child, whom you have maintained for at least five years before they were 18 years old.
-(This must be supported by the testimony of more than one witness.)
+(This must be supported by the testimony of more than one witness).

-Disposal of a business or farm to your child
+Transfer of a business or farm to your child

-For disposals made:
+For transfers made:

-• from 1 January 2014 if you are:
+• from 1 January 2014 to 31 December 2024 (inclusive), if you are:

 • between 55 and 65, you can claim full relief